 How do doctoral students select the appropriate statistical analysis and power analysis for their methodology selection?

 For relationship questions with interval, ordinal-level, or ratio-level variables, the correct statistical analysis is typically Spearman or Pearson correlations.
-The point-biserial correlation is the statistical analysis to use when examining the relationships between a dichotomous, categorical variable and an interval or ratio-level variable.
-Relationship questions with two categorical variables can be examined with a chi-square test.
+To examine the relationship between a dichotomous categorical variable and an interval or ratio-level variable, researchers use the point-biserial correlation.
+You can examine relationship questions with two categorical variables using a chi-square test.

-Typically, linear, ordinal, or multinomial regressions are the appropriate statistical analyses to use when the outcome variables are interval, ordinal, or categorical-level variables, respectively.
+Typically, linear, ordinal, or multinomial regressions are the appropriate analyses to use when the outcome variables are interval, ordinal, or categorical-level variables, respectively.
 The independent variables can be interval/ordinal level variables or categorical-level variables.
-Be careful: when the categorical-level variable has more than two levels (e.g., political affiliation), the variable has to be dummy coded (we can assist you with dummy coding the variables).
+Be careful: when the categorical-level variable has more than two levels (e.g., political affiliation), you must dummy code the variable.
+We can assist you with dummy coding the variables.

-Third,sample size calculation or power analysis is directly related to the statistical test that is chosen.
-The sample size calculation is based on the power (typically .80 is desired), the effect size (typically a medium or large effect are selected; contrary to what one might expect, the larger the effect, the smaller a sample is needed), and the alpha (e.g., .05).
-Given these criteria, the basic rules of thumb are 26 (for a large effect size) and 65 (for a moderate effect size) participants per group for a t-test, chi-square, correlation or linear regression with two predictors.
+Third, you calculate the sample size, or power analysis, based on the statistical test chosen.
+The calculation depends on power (typically .80 is desired), effect size (with medium or large effects usually selected; surprisingly, a larger effect requires a smaller sample), and alpha (e.g., .05).
+Given these criteria, the basic rules of thumb are 26 participants per group for a large effect size and 65 participants per group for a moderate effect size.
+These guidelines apply to a t-test, chi-square, correlation, or linear regression with two predictors.

 For more information about the appropriate statistical analysis or sample size calculations, please go to our contact page.